 ABOUT THE 4TH DISTRICT

-That all changed in 2018, when Manuel Chavez, Arlis Reynolds, and Andrea Marr were the first three latino City Council Members elected in the city’s history.
+That all changed in 2018, when Manuel Chavez, Arlis Reynolds, and Andrea Marr were the first three latinx City Council Members elected in the city’s history.
 Under the new City Council’s leadership, a historic restoration of Westside neighborhoods is underway.

 A little bit of history:

-In 2016, an attorney threatened a lawsuit against the City of Costa Mesa alleging that the use of at-large voting violates the California Voting Rights Act of 2001 by diluting the power of the city’s Latino residents to “elect candidates of their choice or otherwise influence the outcome of Costa Mesa’s council elections.”
-(LA Times).
+In 2016, an attorney threatened a lawsuit against the City of Costa Mesa alleging that the use of at-large voting violates the California Voting Rights Act of 2001 by diluting the power of the city’s Latino residents to “elect candidates of their choice or otherwise influence the outcome of Costa Mesa’s council elections” (LA Times).
 To avoid a costly lawsuit, the city moved forward with a plan for adopting districts to elect city council members, instead of the traditional approach of electing city council members at-large.